karthik/life-hacks/travel.md

 b) **If landing at the destination late afternoon to evening**:
 There is no set recommendation here but don’t sleep much on the plane.
 Definitely nap for a couple of hours here and there but stay awake and watch as many bad movies as possible.
 Avoid alcohol and caffeine.
 Then eat a light dinner at the destination and take an Ambien and get to bed at 10 pm or after.

-Other relevant gear:
+**Other relevant gear**:
 - [Manta Sleep Mask](https://mantasleep.com/products/manta-sleep-mask).
 These are super nice and compact
 - [Airfly](https://www.twelvesouth.com/products/airfly) So I can still use my own headphones with airplane tv consoles.

 ### SIM cards

-In the past, I would grab sim cards at airports.
+In the past I would grab sim cards at airports.
 I no longer do that.
 I keep my Verzion travel plan on as I need to stay in touch with family.
 I also grab an [eSim](https://www.airalo.com/), which has now become so easy.

 ### Apps